mspraggs/pyQCD/README.md

     -DBoost_LIBRARY_DIR=...
     -DPYTHON_LIBRARY=...

+Once everything's built and installed, it's a good idea to test it.
+First run the boost test executable:

+    make test

+Then test the Python implementation:

+    py.test

-To build the documentation on linux, enter the doc directory and run
+To build the documentation on linux, enter the docs directory and run

     make html